RWS/tridion-docs-api-docs/apiconcepts/Tridion_Docs_15.1/overview.md

 ISHBootstrap is a bootstrapper for deployments of Tridion Docs Content Manager

 ## Tridion DXA ##
-This section is intended for developers wanting to extend DXA functionality using it's open-source .NET and Java APIs.
+This section is intended for developers wanting to extend DXA functionality using its open-source .NET and Java APIs.

 ### Customizing and extending DXA ###
 [Development prerequisites](https://docs.rws.com/784837/720093/sdl-digital-experience-accelerator-2-2/development-prerequisites)